magnetikonline/css-animation-event/README.md

 All methods are under a `window.CSSAnimEvent` namespace.

 ### onAnimationEnd(element,handler[,data])
-Adds a 'one shot' event handler to the given DOM `element`, with `handler` executing either upon `animationend` or instantaneously if CSS3 animation support not detected.
+- Adds a 'one shot' event handler to the given DOM `element`, with `handler` executing either upon `animationend` or instantaneously if CSS animation support not detected.

-The handler will be passed the `element` that fired the event and an optional `data` payload as a second parameter.
+- The `handler` will be passed `element` that fired the event and an optional `data` payload as a second parameter.

-The given DOM element will be decorated with a CSS class `cssanimactive`, removed upon animation completion which can be used as a CSS styling hook.
+- The given DOM element will be decorated with a CSS class `cssanimactive`, removed upon animation completion which can be used as a CSS styling hook.

 ### cancelAnimationEnd(element)
 Cancel a 'one shot' event handler set by `onAnimationEnd()` on the given DOM `element`.

 ### onTransitionEnd(element,handler[,data])
-Adds a 'one shot' event handler to the given DOM `element`, with `handler` executing either upon `transitionend` or instantaneously if CSS3 transition support not detected.
+- Adds a 'one shot' event handler to the given DOM `element`, with `handler` executing either upon `transitionend` or instantaneously if CSS transition support not detected.

-The handler will be passed the `element` that fired the event and an optional `data` payload as a second parameter.
+- The `handler` will be passed `element` that fired the event and an optional `data` payload as a second parameter.

-The given DOM element will be decorated with a CSS class `cssanimactive`, removed upon transition completion which can be used as a CSS styling hook.
+- The given DOM element will be decorated with a CSS class `cssanimactive`, removed upon transition completion which can be used as a CSS styling hook.

 ### cancelTransitionEnd(element)
 Cancel a 'one shot' event handler set by `onTransitionEnd()` on the given DOM `element`.

 ### animationSupport()
-Returns `true` if CSS3 animation support is detected.
+Returns `true` if CSS animation support is detected.

 ### transitionSupport()
-Returns `true` if CSS3 transition support is detected.
+Returns `true` if CSS transition support is detected.

 ### addAnimation{Start|Iteration|End}(element,handler)
-Add `animation{start|iteration|end}` native events to DOM elements.
-Provides a handy cross browser wrapper having done browser detection for you.
-Does not provide faux event firing for non-supported browsers.
+- Add `animation{start|iteration|end}` native event handlers to DOM elements.
+- Provides a handy cross browser wrapper having done browser detection for you.
+Does **not** provide faux event firing for non-supported browsers.

-Returns `true` where supported, `false` otherwise.
+- Returns `true` where supported, `false` otherwise.

 ### removeAnimation{Start|Iteration|End}(element,handler)
-Remove `animation{start|iteration|end}` native events for above.
+- Remove `animation{start|iteration|end}` native event handlers for above.

-Returns `true` where supported, otherwise `false`.
+- Returns `true` where supported, otherwise `false`.

 ### addTransitionEnd(element,handler)
-Add `transitionend` native event to DOM elements.
-Provides a handy cross browser wrapper having done browser detection for you.
-Does not provide faux event firing for non-supported browsers.
+- Add `transitionend` native event handlers to DOM elements.
+- Provides a handy cross browser wrapper having done browser detection for you.
+Does **not** provide faux event firing for non-supported browsers.

-Returns `true` on success/support, `false` otherwise.
+- Returns `true` on success/support, `false` otherwise.

 ### removeTransitionEnd(element,handler)
-Remove `transitionend` native event for above.
+- Remove `transitionend` native event handlers for above.

-Returns `true` where supported, otherwise `false`.
+- Returns `true` where supported, otherwise `false`.